mompiou/crystal-proj/README.md

 ### Procedure
 * Enter the crystal structure or import it from the menu bar.
 The structure can be modified/added by modifying the structure.txt file.
 The format is: name a b c alpha beta gamma space-group.
 * Enter the indices of the plane to draw
-* Enter the layers number
+* Enter the layers number (i.e. the number of parallel planes)
+* Enter the size of the projection